How to use a digital whiteboard effectively in your training sessions

 A downside of the traditional whiteboard is a fairly obvious one at that: it is largely immobile.
 Your office or classroom whiteboard is likely bolted down and overside for much larger writing space and to allow everyone in the room to see it.
 This worked well during times when we expected a regular cadence of people coming in and out of these facilities, but today’s growing hybrid work practices have changed the dynamic of how we use our offices (and even when exactly we will be in the office at all).

 This is where digital whiteboards really show their strength as their use is largely virtual by nature.
-Anyone with an internet-connected device, be it a cellular phone, tablet, laptop, or desktop, can access the digital whiteboard in whatever virtual platform your company is using.
-No longer are your collaborative efforts geographically locked to your offices, now you can bring in the power of team thinking regardless of where anyone might be.
+Anyone with an internet-connected device, be it a cellular phone, tablet, laptop, or desktop, can access the digital whiteboard in whatever collaboration platform your company is using.
+No longer are your collaborative efforts geographically locked to your offices, now you can bring in the power of collective intelligence regardless of where anyone might be.

 Digital whiteboards also have that useful feature of flexibility that allows them to be accessed and used in many different ways.
 As we mentioned, you can likely access the whiteboard through many different devices, but you can also set one up on the fly whenever you decide you might need one.
 New digital whiteboards are as easy as a click away, so a unefficient 15-minute catch-up call can quickly become an extra-effective workshopping session with a properly enabled digital whiteboard.